DandiW/BSBL/README.md

 Please visit: http://www.dandiw.com/#/bsbl/ for detail information

-MOTIVATION
+MOTIVATION:

 Spring Training
 Lot of Trades now

+MAIN PROBLEM:

-MAIN PROBLEM: Is there a correlation between the World Series winner and trades?
+Is there a correlation between the World Series winner and trades?

-TOOLS
+TOOLS:

 MLB API (Dataset of teams)
 D3.js
 SQLite and Flask